 If you have been convicted of any crime(s) or have been deported from any country, contact a

 High Commission or Consulate of New Zealand well in advance of travel for advice on visa requirements.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+For up-to-date information, consult a

 New Zealand has strict quarantine regulations and instant fines are issued for failing to declare items for quarantine on arrival.